|

 - C. A. Gaylord, Asst.
 Pipeman.

-The adopted uniform is a "blue navy shirt trimmed with white, and cloth cap,
+The adopted uniform was a "blue navy shirt trimmed with white, and cloth cap,

 black pants, and white enameled belt, with the name of the company of the cap

 and belt."
-The fire company is "an independent one, except at fires, when they
+The fire company was "an independent one, except at fires, when they

 will place themselves under the command of the Chief of the City Fire